jgm/lcmark/lcmark.1.md

 `--filter,-F` *file[,file]*

   Filter the parsed AST using a lua script.
-TODO details.
+See FILTERS below for details.

 `--template,-T` *file*